Edmundson Anna (2013-2014)

 I work as a curator and researcher in the field of Indigenous Australian and Pacific Islander art and cultural heritage.
 My areas of specialisation include museum studies; Australian and British colonial history in Papua New Guinea, Indigenous art and cross-cultural representation.

-PhD, (in examination) Cross-Cultural Research, Australian National University of London (2013)
+PhD, (in examination) Cross-Cultural Research, Australian National University (2013)